stephencweiss/stephencharlesweiss.com/content/blog/2019-07-24/graphql-variable-queries.md

 }
 ```

-This is saying that I want to query my `markdownRemark` (note that this is not `allMarkdownRemark`, but just an individual record) where the field’s slug is equal to `/2015-07-18/starting-with-a-question/`.
+This is saying that I want to query my `markdownRemark` (note that this is not `allMarkdownRemark`, but just an individual record) where the field's slug is equal to `/2015-07-18/starting-with-a-question/`.
 Since my slug is unique, it returns only the information pertaining to that one post:
 ```json
 {
   "data": {